marcioazam/microservices-base/docs/sdk/troubleshooting.md

 1. Verify the token was issued by your auth server
 2. Check the `aud` claim matches your client ID
 3. Ensure JWKS is up to date
+4. Check the `correlation_id` in error details for debugging

 ```go
 // Go